winksaville/rerf-bd-bobbins-cq/README.md

 # 3D Cube with Text - CadQuery App

-This repository provides a simple Python application (`rerf-cubes`) that generates a 3D cube with text inscriptions on its faces using CadQuery.
-The application can be run on Windows, Mac, and Linux with minimal setup.
+This repository provides a simple Python application (`rerf-cubes-cq`) that generates 4 3D cubes in the 4 corners of the build plate.
+The are marked with the number 1 at the origin, 2 at +Y 3 at +X and 4 at +X, +Y. Printing that didn't work out well, I manually fiddled with the base with 1 layer and 3 second exposure.
+That didn't produce any completed prints.

+I've now added base and standoffs using Lychee and we'll see if that's any better and it's file boxes-at-corners-lychee-supports.pm4n.

+My next step is to add the supports in this app as eventually I'll have quite a few cubes and adding supports manually won't be practical.

 ## Requirements